nexiality/documentation/userguide/UnderstandingProjectStructure.md

 class="external-link" target="_nexial_link">Properties file format</a>.

 ##### Environment-specific `project.properties`
-As of [Release v3.6](../release/nexial-core-v3.6.changelog), Nexial supports the concept of environment-specific project.properties.
-Inspired by the ever-popular Spring Framework, Nexial allows user to interchange the use of one `project.properties` with another via the runtime-defined data variable `nexial.env`.
+As of [Release v3.6](../release/nexial-core-v3.6.changelog), Nexial supports the concept of loading environment-specific `project.properties` files.
+Inspired by the ever-popular Spring Framework, Nexial allows user to "stack" 2 distinct `project.properties` files via the runtime-defined data variable `nexial.env`.
+This would enable Nexial to first load the data variables found in `project.properties`, and then load (and possibly override) the data variables found in the environment-specific `project.properties` file, such as `project.QA.properties`.
 One can use the `JAVA_OPT=-Dnexial.env=...` or `-override nexial.env=...` technique on command line to specific a different `project.properties` via the following naming convention: